typeblogger/typeblogger.github.io/_posts/2016-6-21-social-shares.md

 2. Promote your old (evergreen) content regularly
 3. Maintain a level of trust (people share content that looks trust worthy)
 4. Share content that solves your audience’s problems
-5. Map your content to your audience personas – I talk about this in more detail here
+5. Map your content to your audience personas
 6. Publish more detailed and higher quality content
 7. Run a giveaway using a tool like [Rafflecopter](http://rafflecopter.com)
 8. How to and list posts can get up to 47% more shares [source]